ViaThinkSoft/cyclonedx-property-taxonomy/README.md

     * Configuration files

   - `embedded`
-    The component's content, or a compiled/processed representation of the component, is included in a delivered artifact and is not delivered as a standalone file.
+    The component's content, or a compiled/processed representation of the component, is included in a delivered artifact and is not delivered, unpacked, or installed as a standalone file.

     Examples:
     * a font stored as a PE resource